 When thinking about websites, businesses often default to thinking of users strictly accessing their site through a desktop browser, but now more than ever, people are using smartphones to find information on the go.
 Maybe they are hungry and looking for a place to eat.
 They search for “restaurants near me” and if you own a restaurant in that area, you’ll want your business’ name to be near the top of that list.

-In order to show up in situations like this, you need good SEO or paid media.
+In order to show up in situations like this, you need good SEO or paid search.
 Once the user reaches your site, it is essential that it is easy for the mobile user to navigate which requires CRO.
 Additionally, to understand your online user thoroughly, especially if their user journey includes accessing your site both on mobile and desktop devices at different times, it is important that your Google Analytics is correctly set up.
 Tailoring online profiles, websites, landing pages, paid media, and other steps in the user journey for local and mobile traffic is sometimes given short shrift, but not leaning into these audiences could be a missed opportunity for your business.

 How do you effectively optimize your local marketing strategies?